Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_10_login.md

 20: easy and streamlined log in process

-# User story title: Login
+# User story title: Basic Login Functionality

-## Priority: 20
+## Priority: 10
 Could have:
-The landing page of the website allows you to sign in as different types of profiles
+A basic and reliable login page where employees can enter their credentials (ID and password) to access the website, ensuring they can start their work with security and continuity.

 ## Estimation: e.g. 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
+Any notes on estimation:
-* Aaron: 4 days
+* Aaron: x
-* Seth: 1 day
+* Seth: x
-* Harrison: 2 days
+* Harrison: x

 ## Assumptions (if any):

-## Description: e.g. The web page will show current deals to Orion's orbits users

-Description-v1: e.g. A login page that takes ID and password
+- Every employee has a unique ID and secure password.
+- The backend authentication service is available and integrated.
+- Basic error handling and session management are implemented to prevent unwanted logouts.

+## Description:
+A straightforward login system for Scrubit Clean employees that allows access to the website by entering a user ID and password.
+This foundational feature ensures that all employees have a secure and consistent method to authenticate before starting work.

+Description-v1:
+A login interface featuring input fields for user ID and password, providing reliable access to the system while handling errors gracefully.
+It forms the backbone of the authentication process allowing the employee to reach their dashboard or work area.

-## Tasks, see chapter 4.
+## Tasks, see chapter 4:
+- Design the layout for the login form with clear fields for ID and password.
+- Develop frontend components, including input validation and error display.
+- Implement backend authentication endpoints with session management.
+- Integrate basic security measures (e.g., HTTPS, token/cookie management).
+- Test the functionality across multiple devices and browsers.

 # UI Design:
+- A simple, clutter‑free login screen with prominently placed input fields.
+- A “Login” button with clear call-to-action.
+- Responsive design suitable for both desktop and mobile devices.

 # Completed:
+(Not completed)